farouk-allani/eaglefi-docs-2/docs/intro.md

 ## What is EagleFi?

-**EagleFi** is more than a decentralized exchange—it’s a testament to the relentless spirit of a small Tunisian team daring to dream big.
+**EagleFi** is more than a decentralized exchange, it’s a testament to the relentless spirit of a small team daring to dream big.
 Born from late-night coding sessions, endless cups of coffee, and an unwavering belief in decentralization, EagleFi is your gateway to seamless DeFi on the [Massa blockchain](https://massa.net).

 Built by three passionate developers who started with nothing but a bounty and a vision, EagleFi empowers you to: